Frequently Asked Questions

 How do I complain about the road sweeping?

 By telephoning North Devon Council 01271 327711 or the Parish Council on 01271 883403.
-Alternatively, you can make a complaint on the North Devon Council’s website www.northdevon.gov.uk or call into the Parish Council office at the Village Hall.
+Alternatively, you can make a complaint on the North Devon Council’s website www.northdevon.gov.uk or call into the Parish Council office at Seacott, Cross Street, Combe Martin.

 When are the bins emptied?

 Household waste is collected on alternate Mondays.
-There is a separate garden waste collection on the Mondays when there is no household waste collection.
-During bank holiday weeks, the collection is usually made one day late, ie on Tuesday.
-To check which collection is being made this week, you can check on the North Devon Council’s website www.northdevon.gov.uk or telephone the Parish Council office on 01271 883403.
-Recycling is collected every Tuesday.
+On the other alternate Mondays is a pre paid garden waste collection (£36 paid to District Council to obtain a certificate to attach to your bin).
+Tuesday is recycling day, Black box for: Plastic (not black plastic), metal, glass – Brown bag: Flattened cardboard – Green bag: Paper, fliers, newspaper, envelopes and the Green Food Caddy Box.
+During bank holiday weeks, the collection is usually made one day late, ie on Tuesday for waste and Wednesday for recycling.
+To check which collection is being made this week, you can check on the North Devon Council’s website www.northdevon.gov.uk.

 What can I put in the recycling?